🌲 Front Range Plant FinderPlant finder

 Frequently asked questions

-Is Hornbeam — American hornbeam good for the Colorado Front Range?
+Is American hornbeam good for the Colorado Front Range?

-Yes.
-Hornbeam — American hornbeam is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+Yes, American hornbeam is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 It matures to about 20–30 ft tall and 20–30 ft wide.